 Jonathan López, MD

 their evaluation, diagnosis and treatment.
-With patients and family, I work hard to ensure everyone understands the diagnosis and treatment plan and I will always try to translate the language of "Medicine" into English.
+With patients and families, I work hard to ensure everyone understands the diagnosis and treatment plan, and I will always try to translate the language of medicine into plain English.

 such as the American Cancer Society and the National Cancer Institute, who offer good information on a variety of cancer-related topics.

-Prior to joining the NorthBay Cancer Center I was served in The United States Air Force.
-I obtained the rank of Lieutenant Colonel before I retired in 2011.
-I practiced as a Hematologist and Medical Oncologist at David Grant Medical Center, becoming the Chief of Medical Oncology in 2009.
+Prior to joining the NorthBay Cancer Center, I served in The United States Air Force.
+I obtained the rank of Lieutenant Colonel before retiring after 27 years of service in 2011.
+I practiced as a hematologist and medical oncologist at David Grant Medical Center, becoming the Chief of Medical Oncology in 2009.
 My wife, our two sons and I moved to Fairfield in 2004.
-We enjoyed the area and people so we settled
+We enjoyed the area and people, so we settled

-Uniformed Services University of Health Sciences, Bethesda, MD
+Medical Degree, Uniformed Services University of Health Sciences, Bethesda, MD

-Fellowship in hematology/oncology, Wilford Hall Medical Center
+Fellowship in Hematology and Oncology, Wilford Hall Medical Center, Lackland AFB, TX

 - American Society of Clinical Oncology